 Lanzarote might be best known for its beautiful beaches, but there’s much more to this wild, palm-fringed island.
 If it’s a taste of Spanish culture you’re after, you might be interested in learning more about the island’s most famous son, César Manrique (1919-1992).

 The artist had two strikingly different homes of his own too.
-Both were transformed into museums following his death and are well worth a visit.
+Both were transformed into museums following his death and are worth a visit.

 4. Enjoy the beauty of Corralejo Natural Park, Fuerteventura